 While true independent contractors are not eligible for overtime pay, many companies will misclassify workers as independent contractors instead of employees in an attempt to avoid paying overtime wages (as well as providing other benefits and protections).

 The unpaid overtime attorneys at Bohrer Brady are here to help!
 Below we explain the factors that go into determining your overtime eligibility if you are classified as an independent contractor.
-For all overtime disputes and other wage & hour claims, contact our employment law attorneys today.
+For all overtime disputes and other wage & hour claims, contact our employment & labor attorneys today.

 What is Overtime Pay?